MeisaChi/Unit4_repo/Project/Project4.md

 ## Success criteria
-1. The user can login or create an account and the account data will be securely stored
+1. The user can login or create an account and the account data will be securely stored in a database 'social_net.db'
-2. The user can switch between different pages
+2. The user can edit their account, meaning that the username and the email of the account can be changed
 3. The user can make a post, which will include a title (name of the cafe), context, price range and location
 4. The user can look at other people's posts
-5. The user can bookmark posts, which will be saved in their bookmarks folder
+5. The user can bookmark posts and delete bookmarks, which will be saved in their bookmarks folder
-6. The user is able edit their profile, which means that they can change their email or username
+6. The user is able to search for a post using a specific word

 # Criteria B: Design